This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 The sleep function on your MacBook Pro is a handy way to conserve the battery when you aren’t actively using it.
 But sometimes it goes to sleep when you don’t want it to, like when you connect it to a monitor and close the lid.

-You can stop your MacBook Pro from going to sleep when you close the lid while connected to an external monitor by adjusting settings in Energy Saver in System Preferences.
+You can stop your MacBook Pro from going to sleep when you close the lid while connected to an external monitor by adjusting settings in Energy Saver in System Preferences (System Settings on macOS Ventura and above).

 I’m Jon, a Mac guru, and owner of a 2019 MacBook Pro.
 I routinely connect my MacBook to external displays and close the lid.
 And when I first did this, I had to change some settings to stop it from going to sleep.